BunnyNabbit/loadbrk/README.md

 `/load` loads a file that you specify. for example, typing `/load house` into chat would load the map `./maps/house.brk`.

-`/add` adds a file to the sets in the autoload catalog. not persistant. example: `/add house` adds the map `./maps/house.brk`
+`/add` adds a file to the sets in the autoload catalog. example: `/add house` adds the map `./maps/house.brk`

-`/pop` removes the last added map. not persistant.
+`/pop` removes the last added map.

-`/remove` removes a certain map. not persistant. example: `/remove house` removes `./maps/house.brk` from the autoload catalog.
+`/remove` removes a certain map. example: `/remove house` removes `./maps/house.brk` from the autoload catalog.

 `/guitoggle` toggles the gui that shows the current map and time until next autoload.

 `/skip` resets the countdown and runs autoload, effectively skipping the current map.

+`/sets` lists all sets used by the autoloader

+if `flatfiledbEnabled` is true then all changes made by these commands will persist